-EXECUTIVE OFFICERS AND DIRECTORS
+EXECUTIVE OFFICERS

-Set forth below are the names, ages and titles of all of our executive officers and directors as of May 1, 2009.
+Set forth below are the names, ages, titles and biographical information of all of our executive officers as of May 1, 2009.

-NAME AGE POSITION

-Charles Crovitz 55 Director; Interim Chief Executive Officer

-Susan Riley 51 Executive Vice President, Finance & Administration and Chief Financial Officer

-Richard Flaks 46 Senior Vice President, Planning, Allocation and Information Technology

-Mark L. Rose 43 Senior Vice President, Chief Supply Chain Officer
+NAME AGE POSITION Charles Crovitz Susan Riley 55 51 Director; Interim Chief Executive Officer Executive Vice President, Finance & Administration and Chief Financial Officer Richard Flaks 46 Senior Vice President, Planning, Allocation and Information Technology Mark L. Rose 43 Senior Vice President, Chief Supply Chain Officer

-Sally Frame Kasaks 64 Acting Chair of the Board, Lead Director

-Joseph A. Alutto 67 Director

-Ezra Dabah 55 Director

-Malcolm Elvey 67 Director

-Robert Fisch 59 Director

-Louis Lipschitz 64 Director

-Norman Matthews 76 Director

-Stanley Silverstein 84 Director

 Charles Crovitz was appointed as our Interim CEO in September 2007 and has served as a director of the Company since 2004.
 Upon becoming our Interim CEO, Mr. Crovitz resigned as Chair of the Compensation Committee and as a member of the Corporate Governance Committee.
-Mr. Crovitz's biographical information is set forth on page 13 of this proxy statement.
+Mr. Crovitz's biographical information is set forth on page 1 of this Form 10-K/A.

 Susan Riley has served as our Executive Vice President, Finance and Administration since January 2007 and as our interim Chief Financial Officer from January 2007 until December 2007 and again as our Chief Financial Officer beginning in August 2008.
 In her role as Executive Vice President, Finance and Administration she is our principal financial officer.
 From April 2006 to January 2007, Ms. Riley served as our Senior Vice President, Chief Financial Officer (in which capacity she was our principal financial officer).
 From March 2006 to April 2006, Ms. Riley served as our Senior Vice President, Finance.
 Prior to joining us, from July 2005 to February 2006, Ms. Riley served as the Chief Financial Officer of Klinger Advanced Aesthetics.
 From February 2004 to April 2005, Ms. Riley served as Senior Vice President and Chief Financial Officer of Abercrombie & Fitch and from August 2002 to November 2003, she served as Chief Financial Officer of The Mount Sinai Medical Center.
-Prior to Mount Sinai, she served as Vice President and Treasurer of Colqate Palmolive Company from January 2001 to August 2002.
+Prior to Mount Sinai, she served as Vice President and Treasurer of Colgate Palmolive Company from January 2001 to August 2002.